morinted/art_of_chording/docs/sounds/ee.md

   - `HA*EUR`: heir (asterisk given to less common alternative)
   - `HA*ER`: hare (asterisk given to less common alternative)

-## Shortening Principle: Folded-In E
+## Shortening principle: folded-in E

 One pattern that you might have started to notice is the folding-in of `E` in a stroke to add an "ee" sound at the end.
 For example, `PHAEB` is a brief for "maybe".
 You can think of the stroke as "mab-ee".